mattmeng/docs/_posts/2015-11-18-gated_dod_rfc.md

 1. Validate 100% definition of done completion.
 2. Validate all automation passes.
-3. Validate sign-off from Product Owner and Tech Lead/Architect.
+3. Validate sign-off from Product Owner and Mentors.
 4. Perform the merge.
 5. Record the story in the release notes.
 6. Record the completion of Gate 4 in the story or defect.